Speech-Language Pathology Studies

 Dis-Lalie offers its members a wide range of services and activities:

-1. A book and materials ordering service provided by the Treasurer in charge of Publisher Relations
+1. A service for ordering books and materials through the Treasurer in charge of Publisher Relations

 2. Preferential rates from partner companies through the Partnerships Department

-3. Enjoy discounted rates on events organized by the Events Committee
+3. Take advantage of discounted rates for events organized by VP Soirées

-4. Join the affordable events regularly organized by VP Events
+4. Take part in the affordable events that VP Events always organizes

 5. A choir:Les Colalies

-8. A strong connection with the FNEO, which organizes, among other things, an annual National Conference for speech-language pathology students—open to Dis-Lalie members—as well as training weekends
+8. A strong connection with the FNEO, which organizes, among other things, an annual National Conference for speech-language pathology students—in which Dis-Lalie members can participate—as well as training weekends

 EDUCATION